PrestaShop/docs/src/content/1.7/development/webservice/tutorials/advanced-use/_index.md

 ---
+title: Advanced use
-title: 4 - Advanced use
+menuTitle: 4 - Advanced use
 chapter: true
 weight: 4
 ---